 Our maintenance crews provide sanding, plowing, and anti-icing of

 county road surfaces during the winter season, and mowing,

-We respond to citiizen requests for maintenance of the right of way and roadway
+We respond to citizen requests for maintenance of the right of way and roadway

-surface through the use of online service requests and telephone requests.
+surface through the use of the online service requests system and also by telephone requests.

-We try to keep the public up to date on our projects and recycling tips and events using
+We endeavor to keep the public up to date on our projects, recycling tips and events using

 Social Media outlets such as Twitter and Facebook and blogging in addition to our

 We have a new environmentally friendly main campus on Tilley Road which was not only built green using recycled products, but also complied with Gold LEED standards by implementing solar and thermal heating and people friendly daylight windows.